orlando-math-circle/omc-app/docs/content/en/development/setup.md

   - Datagrip
 ---

 These are the recommended procedures for setting up a development environment for working on the application.
-This documentation is written to be opinionated to maintain a consistent experience.
-Experienced users may find it more comfortable to utilize tools they are more comfortable or familiar with.
+This documentation is written to be verbose and opinionated to maintain a consistent experience and for inexperienced users.
+Some may find it more comfortable to utilize tools they are more comfortable or familiar and still be appropriate.

 This guide will go over the following tools:

 <list :items="items"></list>

-If you are on Windows, take a look at the [Linux on Windows](/development/wsl) section if you are interested in an alternative installation method using Linux.
+If you are on Windows, take a look at the [Linux on Windows](/development/wsl) section if you are interested in utilizing a Linux terminal within Windows.

 <alert>